CO2-Free Agriculture for the Mediterranean region

 The project’s innovative elements are threefold: a new technology, an advanced monitoring system, and an innovative financing model.

-2. Advanced Monitoring: The advanced monitoring and automated analysis of key system parameters is a breakthrough in the farming sector, enabling fault detection, diagnosis, and reporting for high performance of the large-power PVI systems.
+2. Advanced Monitoring System: The advanced monitoring and automated analysis of key system parameters is a breakthrough in the farming sector, also enabling fault detection, diagnosis, and reporting for high performance of the large-power PVI systems.

-Multiple Technical, Environmental, and Economic Benefits for Farmers
+Multiple Technical, Environmental, and Economic Benefits for the Farmers

-The project will deploy zero-carbon irrigation systems, avoiding 17,700 tCO2e during the first 10 years of operation, which corresponds to 100% of the reference emission.
-It will also tackle many of the technical, economic, and administrative challenges faced by farmers.
+The project will deploy zero-carbon irrigation systems, avoiding 17,700 tCO2e during the first 10 years of operation, which corresponds to 100% of the reference emission, while also tackling many of the technical, economic, and administrative challenges faced by farmers.

 The potential for expanding the project on-site and transferring the technology to other sites with similar conditions is very high.
 The availability of a cost-effective 100% renewable and independent energy solution for irrigation systems opens sizeable opportunities worldwide, particularly in locations lacking a reliable electric grid.